 Carrying Capacity

 The most notable difference you’ll see between different packs is size.
 Daypacks can range from anywhere between 10 to 50L, not including additional mesh storage pockets and tie-downs.
 While there’s no direct correlation, generally speaking, the bigger your pack, the more involved the trip.
 There’s no reason to carry a massive pack while you’re out for a run on your local trail, and there’s no way to fit everything you need for an overnight in a 10L pack.
-Basing your decision off of carrying capacity is an easy way to make sure your bag is right for you in terms of style and sport.
+Basing your decision on carrying capacity is an easy way to make sure your bag is right for you in terms of style and sport.

 Daypacks by Activity